Identifying your skills impartially and realistically is fundamental in building a solid career plan if you are to navigate the job market with ease!

 |

-Analysing your skills is essential in building a plan that is both coherent and sound.
-It will help you develop your career plan and make real choices based on the best of yourself: what you do well and what you enjoy doing!
-Use a 4-step method to pinpoint your skills:
+Analyzing your skills is essential in building a plan that is both coherent and sound.
+It will help you develop your career plan and make real choices based on what you do well and what you enjoy doing!
+Use a four-step method to pinpoint your skills.

 List all your experiences, whether professional or personal, including internships, volunteer work, travel, etc.